 We developed a novel graph-based transductive learning framework, namely Transductive Learning over Product Graph (TOP), which simultaneously extracts multi-type associations from different sources of data, maps heterogeneous types of objects and relations onto a unified product graph, and performs joint inference about topic labels of documents via transductive label propagation over the product graph.
 This approach is particularly effective in transductive learning scenario where labeled documents are very sparse and unlabeled documents are massively available, and when the manifold structures are highly informative but varying in different fields of co-occurrence data.

-In our experiments with an Enzyme multi-source dataset (445 compounds, 664 proteins) and a subset of DBLP publication records (34K users, 11K papers and 22 venues) (Figure 1), CGRL successfully scaled to the large cross-graph inference problem, and outperformed other representative approaches significantly (Figure 2) (Hanxiao Liu and Yiming Yang, ICML 2016).
+In our experiments with an Enzyme multi-source dataset (445 compounds, 664 proteins) and a subset of DBLP publication records (34K users, 11K papers and 22 venues) (Figure 1), CGRL successfully scaled to the large cross-graph inference problem, and outperformed other representative approaches significantly (Figure 3) (Hanxiao Liu and Yiming Yang, ICML 2016).

-Fig 1.
-Prediction of associations among heterogeneous graphs on the Enzyme (left) and DBLP (right) datasets.
-The blue edges represent the within-graph relations and the red edges represent the cross-graph interactions.As a complementary direction, we also developed a novel nonparametric framework (Hanxiao Liu and Yiming Yang, AISTATS 2016) for semi-supervised learning and for optimizing the Laplacian spectrum of the data manifold simultaneously.
+Fig 2.
+Architecture of the Graph Convolutional Matrix Completion (GCMC) network.
+The input bipartite graph B is used to extract features/signals which are used by graph convolutional neural networks with Chebyshev polynomial approximation.
+The prediction is made by performing dot product between the final feature representations.As a complementary direction, we also developed a novel nonparametric framework (Hanxiao Liu and Yiming Yang, AISTATS 2016) for semi-supervised learning and for optimizing the Laplacian spectrum of the data manifold simultaneously.
 The new technique can be incorporated into any homogeneous transductive learning algorithm, including our own works in ICML’16 (over the product graphs).
 The new formulation leads to a convex optimization problem that can be efficiently solved via the bundle method, and can be interpreted as to asymptotically minimize the generalization error bound of semi-supervised learning with respect to the graph spectrum.
 Experiments over benchmark datasets in various domains (text, image, audio) show advantageous performance of the proposed method over existing graph-based semi-supervised learning algorithms.

-Fig 2.
+Fig 3.
 The results of TOP (our method), LTKM (low-rank tensor kernel machine), NN (nearest neighbor), RSVM (ranking SVM), TF (tensor factorization) and GRTF (graph-regularized tensor factorization) on benchmark data.